Missile combat crew: Working environment

 The missile launch control environment also varied by system.
 Early missiles such as Thor and Atlas, relied on support facilities above ground, with crews protected in a shelter of some sort.
 Later systems were buried underground, either with the missiles located nearby (i.e. Titan) or a distance away (Peacekeeper, Minuteman).
 In the underground environment, crews dealt with artificial lighting, recycled air, loud noises, and intimately close quarters (in Minuteman and Peacekeeper) with equipment racks.
 The Atlas F was in an underground silo, along with the launch crew quarters, separated by a tunnel.

 Alert tours

 Peacekeeper and Titan II alerts were usually 24-hour tours, with additional time required for briefings at the MSB, and travel time to and from site.
 Minuteman crews were on 40 hour alerts with additional time required for briefings at the MSB, and travel time to and from site.
 An experiment with 72-hour tours was started in 2006 but was ended sometime later for unknown reasons.

 Project OIL CHANGE

-OIL CHANGE was a test implemented by SAC to test if two-person 36-hour tour for Minuteman ICBM crews were feasible; before OIL CHANGE, three crew members were needed (MCCC, DMCCC, Alternate MCCC).
+OIL CHANGE was a test implemented by SAC to test if two-person 36-hour tours for Minuteman ICBM crews were feasible; before OIL CHANGE, three crew members were needed (MCCC, DMCCC, Alternate MCCC).
 The test ended in mid-1968, with the OIL CHANGE recommendations implemented 29 November 1968.